 The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through January 2016.
 Throughout 2015, I added a number of new economic and market-based variables with very strong explanatory power to the recession model.
 This allowed me to cull three of the original independent variables with the weakest historical performance and most questionable cause and effect recessionary influence.
 The current 20-variable model has a diverse set of explanatory variables and is quite robust.

 Each of the explanatory variables has predictive power individually; when combined together, the group of indicators is able to identify early recession warnings from a wide range of diverse market-based, fundamental, technical, and economic sources.
-The total number of explanatory recession model variables is now 21.
-The current and historical data in this report reflect the current model configuration with all 21 variables.
+After the latest additions and deletions, the total number of explanatory recession model variables is now 20.
+The current and historical data in this report reflect the current model configuration with all 20 variables.
+Continue reading